MichaMPY/FastSegmentBuilder/README.md

 3. Create a custom segmentation button.
 4. Click the button to generate a segment.
 5. Existing segments remain protected during editing.
+## Interface Overview

+### Input Volume
+Select the CT/MRI volume used for segmentation.

+### Threshold Range
+Set lower and upper threshold values for the new segment.

+### Add Action Button
+Creates a persistent custom segmentation button using the current segment name.

+### Clear Saved Buttons
+Removes all saved persistent segmentation buttons from `QSettings`.

+### Quick Access Segmentation Buttons
+Each custom button instantly creates a new segment using the currently selected threshold values.

+Previously created segments remain protected during the operation.
 ---

 ## Repository Structure